Class of 2019

 Hatch Date: June 2019

-First year: W14-19 hatched to pair 12-03 and 12-05 at Necedah National Wildlife Refuge in early May.
+First year: W14-19 hatched to pair 12-03 and 12-05 at Necedah National Wildlife Refuge in early June.
 In late July, a team made of staff from the International Crane Foundation and Necedah NWR captured the chick, placed bands and a radio transmitter on her leg for tracking, and drew blood as part of a health check.
-She in late August.
+She fledged in late August.

 Hatch Date: June 22, 2019

 First year: W19-19 hatched at Necedah NWR to pair 9-05 and 13-03.
-This was a special hatch, as the chick came from 9-05 and 13-03’s third nest attempt of the season- only the second pair to this in the EMP!
+This was a special hatch, as the chick came from 9-05 and 13-03’s third nest attempt of the season- only the second pair to do this in the EMP!
 He/she fledged in September.